 The struggle for the liberation of the Palestinian people has always been a central theme in Jamel’s life.
-From the moment that the Israel-Palestine conflict was apparent to him, he took part in the struggle because he understood that his people’s struggle was right, proven by the wide international support for a Palestinian State.
+From the moment he became aware of the Israel-Palestine conflict, he took part in the struggle.
+He knew that the struggle for his people’s freedom was right, proven by the wide international support for a Palestinian State.

 Jamel took an active part in the struggle.
-He hung up flags, threw stones, closed off streets, set fire to tires, and marked Fatah, PLO and The People’s Front in public places.
+He raised flags, threw stones, closed off streets, set fire to tires, and marked Fatah, PLO and The People’s Front in public places.
 He felt that he was doing his part for the struggle, but it was not sufficient.
-He felt a drive forward, an urge that pulled him to more meaningful actions.
+He felt a drive to engage in more meaningful actions.

 Over time, he became the Jerusalem group coordinator.
 This was the beginning of his meaningful resistance to the Occupation.